funkyfisch/node-static-frontend-server/README.md

 export UI_PORT=9001
 ```

-Finally, inside the directory where your /dist folder lives, run the following:
+Finally, inside the directory where your /dist folder lives
+(which HAS to include an index.html file), run the following:

 ```bash
 static-frontend-server -c your-config-file.json